CIS-566-Fall-2023/hw00-intro-base/README.md

 ### Fractal Brownian Motion in `fbm-frag.glsl`
 I wrote a fragment shader based on the example given of `lambert-frag.glsl` which implements Fractal Brownian Motion.
+Each octave is composed of 3D Perlin noise from Stefan Gustavson's [impementation](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83).
+The noise is animated with respect to time.
 The resulting noise is used as the interpolating value between the user's chosen color and that color's complement.

 ### Jittering Cube Effect in `trig-vert.glsl`